amruthwo/StoryBoy/README.md

 2. Extract the zip to your SD card — make sure you have a `/mnt/SDCARD/App/StoryBoy/` folder.
 3. Launch from the SpruceOS app menu.

 On first launch, StoryBoy scans your media folders and builds its library.
-Make sure your audibook files are in `/mnt/SDCARD/Media/Audiobooks/`.
+Make sure your audiobook files are in `/mnt/SDCARD/Media/Audiobooks/`.
 StoryBoy uses folders to define audiobooks, so each book will need its own folder, but they can be nested by series.
 This was a compromise in order to support audiobooks that are split up between multiple .mp3 files.

 EXAMPLE:
 ```